AaronBarton5242/NBA-Shot-Data-Visualization/README.md

 This project displays the Milwaukee Bucks NBA shot location data over time through an animated graphic.
-An additional graphic was created to explore the breakdown of total points based on the shot type for each year.
+The findings were summarized and led to the creation of an additional graph that illustrates the point breakdown of each shot type over the years.